davidferdinand/davidferdinand/README.md

 My Name is David Ferdinand and I'm a cloud platform engineering manager in observability.
 I'm from the UK and curretly work at CompareTheMarket.
 You can find me on [LinkedIn](https://www.linkedin.com/in/david-ferdinand-62516891).

+I have started to try to blog some things i find intresting or useful, so check that out on [medium](https://medium.com/@dmferdinand).

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)
 ![](https://img.shields.io/badge/Code-JavaScript-informational?style=flat&logo=javascript&logoColor=white&color=2bbc8a)